Quick Answer

 • The business wants flexibility after printing

-Nick runs a convenience store and hosts seasonal tasting events.
-He prints table tents with a QR code labeled “Upcoming Events.”
-The link points to a page he updates each month.
+A convenience store hosting seasonal tasting events might print table tents with a QR code labeled “Upcoming Events.”
+The link points to a page that gets updated each month.
 The printed code stays the same.

 Tools like StackQR generate QR codes that work without accounts or tracking.
 See the tutorial for step-by-step instructions.
 For many small businesses, that simplicity fits well with short-term events.